mridoni/gixsql/README.md

 The client support code for Oracle and SQLite is integrated in GixSQL, so no additional package is needed.

-Starting from v1.0.16 you will also need the development packages for spdlog and fmt, if not already installed:
+Starting with version 1.0.16, you will also need the development packages for spdlog and fmt, if not already installed:

 	apt install libspdlog-dev libfmt-dev